One in ten people older than sixty-five, and nearly half of those older than eighty-five, have Alzheimer's disease.

 - hardly exists in cultures where meat consumption is low

 - has been attributed to many deaths that are actually the human equivalent of mad cow disease.

 They present startling evidence that Alzheimer's may be part of a family of diseases linked to malformed proteins known as prions.
 They hypothesize that the conditions that allow these brain disorders to be triggered are similar.
 They propose that mad cow, its human equivalent, Creutzfeldt-Jakob disease (CJD), other encephalitic diseases, and Alzheimer's may have a common antecedent.

 This conclusion seems far-fetched--at first.
 In this compelling book, the authors come to a frightening conclusion about our seemingly insatiable hunger for hamburgers.
-Destined to provoke heated argument, this book is definitely food for thought.
+Destined to provoke heated argument, this book on the prevention of Alzheimer's is definitely food for thought.